jalovatt/where-on-wikipedia/README.md

 - A wider variety of clues, both in terms of the messages given and the type of article information clues are generated from.
 - Difficulty scaling, whether by the number of steps in a game or somehow assessing how hard a given set of clues/destinations might be.
 - Tracking the games a player has started, won, and lost.
 The server and database have a decent amount of code in place for this already.
+- Truly random suspects, as opposed to the current hard-coded list.
+We ran into a bit of a roadblock figuring out how to have players give us the suspect - typing it manually would require checking for spelling, etc.
 - Provide a unique game ID so players can share a particular mystery with friends.
 The app already uses these IDs internally, so we're really just missing a nice way to convey it to the player.
 - Integrate the app with the embedded Wikipedia page.
 [The Wiki Game](https://www.thewikigame.com) does this by rewriting the Wikipedia HTML so that all clicked links go through their app.